kn2112/meeting-room/threads/thread-003-code-organization.md

 - Stuff on my local drive or shared network drive at work.
 - More somewhere.
 God.
 More.

 I don't know where to begin.
-I'm drowning in all the very useful things my LLM installs have helped with.
+I'm drowning in all my scripts plus the code my LLM installs have helped with.
 They've all just gone on whatever system I was working with at the time.
 Nightly PS script lives on a server.
 EOD app is on the company network.

 Have I said help?
 Help.